FauvidoTechnologies/open-atlas/README.md

 > Note that `oatlas` will work only on linux and darwin systems for now.
 It hasn't been tested on freebsd or windows or others yet.

 ## Usage

+> If you need help obtaining API keys for certain functions, contact me at the email provided below.
+I can provide you with the necessary credentials.

 Some functions require API keys.
 Place them in the `.env.private` file: